tencentyun/intlcloud-documents/yehe_doc/视频服务/云直播/控制台指南/证书管理_intl_en.md

 ![](https://main.qcloudimg.com/raw/e39413b101a445ed747d78c8c9e7c8ac.png)
 2. Click **Configure Certificate** to add a certificate configuration.
 ![](https://main.qcloudimg.com/raw/5aeee06ba8b978b823be16e9191bf705.png)
-3. In the certificate configuration pop-up, select a certificate source:
+3. In the certificate configuration pop-up window, select a certificate source:
   - **Self-owned certificate**: enter remarks, content, and key of this certificate.
 After the configuration is saved, the certificate info will be synced to [Certificate Management](https://console.cloud.tencent.com/ssl) in the SSL Certificate Service console.
 For details about how to set the certificate content and key, please see [HTTPS Configuration](https://intl.cloud.tencent.com/document/product/267/31066).
 ![](https://main.qcloudimg.com/raw/998de2fdadf6ed9ab52e7fdcef288f51.png)
   - **Tencent Cloud-hosted certificate**: select a certificate you purchased in the SSL Certificate Service console.